Viatris To Host Webinar: The Power Of Partnership To Address Antimicrobial Resistance

-(MENAFN- PR Newswire) PITTSBURGH, Oct.
-30, 2023 /PRNewswire/ -- Viatris Inc. (NASDAQ: VTRS ), a global healthcare company, announced today it is hosting The Power of Partnership to Address Antimicrobial Resistance (AMR) , a Nasdaq webinar that will air on Tuesday, November 14, 2023 at 9 a.m.
+(MENAFN- 3BL) PITTSBURGH, October 30, 2023 /3BL/ - Viatris Inc. (NASDAQ: VTRS), a global healthcare company, announced today it is hosting The Power of Partnership to Address Antimicrobial Resistance (AMR) , a Nasdaq webinar that will air on Tuesday, November 14, 2023 at 9 a.m.
 ET.

 AMR is a significant threat to global health and economic development.
 As the progression of AMR renders antibiotics less effective, common infections, such as wound infections, urinary tract infections, and pneumonia can increasingly be associated with severe complications and increased risk of death.
 AMR is a major driver of death globally, potentially accounting for more deaths than HIV/AIDS and malaria worldwide.